-Ian Fleming first novel Casino Royale is the book that started the James Bond adventures that have become legendary.
+Ian Fleming’s first novel Casino Royale is the book that started the James Bond adventures that have become legendary.
 Bond has become an icon throughout the decades and the legend is still growing with more movies.
-But nothing beats the classic novel.
+Find out why you should read this James Bond novel!

-James Bond, a secret Service agent 007 of the British Secret Service, is chosen to play a high-stakes baccarat game against Le Chiffre, a criminal that is currently in need of money.
-Chiffre plans to use the winnings to fund his criminal empire.
-It is up to James Bond to prevent that from happening.
+James Bond, a secret Service agent 007 of the British Secret Service, is given the job of playing against Le Chiffre in a high-stakes game of baccarat.
+Le Chiffre is bankrupt and need of money to fund his illegal activities and plans to use the winnings and it is up to James Bond to stop him.

 Even today, you won’t find many novels like the James Bonds books.
 And yes, there have been many books that followed a similar trajectory but they didn’t have personal experience to make it as good as Flemings’ novels.
-I thoroughly enjoyed Casino Royale and the other books in the James Bond world and would definitely recommend everyone to give it a read.
+I thoroughly enjoyed Casino Royale and the other books in the James Bond world and would definitely recommend everyone to give them a read.
+Happy reading!

 I also really enjoyed Casino Royale, though I thought the ending dragged on a bit.
 Moonraker was also an excellent 007 book.